 - Plan for your own timeout.
 Being on the go may seem to be the norm at this point during the holiday season.
 Many of us begin using any spare time we have to get caught up in the day - replying to emails, thinking through a work problem, using your lunch to run personal errands.
 Instead, use these spare moments in your day to give yourself a mental break.
 Use the 3 minutes you have between two calls to take a break.
 These spare moments throughout your day are important when it comes to your mental health.

 - Get your blood flowing.
 It's easy to hold physical tension when you're stressed, and adding the upcoming holiday on top can make it worse.
 Planning time to decompress is a must.
-Activities such as taking a walk, going to yoga or a workout class, meditating, or simply taking a few deep breaths can help release this tension.
+Activities such as taking a walk, doing yoga, meditating, or simply taking a few deep breaths can help release this tension.

 - Can I put you on hold?
 Prepping to end the quarter and year, it seems that everything piles up.
 Less important tasks can wait.
 You have made a list of "to-do's," you have also organized by priority.
 Now decide, what things can wait?
 Is there anything you can push to the beginning of the new year?

 - Getting by with a little help from a friend.
-Don't be afraid to ask for a friend's help when it comes to planning your big holiday party or working with colleagues on a complex project that is due before the holidays.
+Don't be afraid to ask for a friend's help when it comes to planning a holiday cookie swap or working with colleagues on a complex project that is due before the holidays.
 Many hands make light work.

 - It's not you; it's me.
 Set expectations at the office before you take time off for the holidays.
 Let your customers and colleagues know when you will be out of the office and won't be online.
 This will not only help with work relationships but your home ones as well because you won't be bothered with work during that time — one less thing to stress about.

 - Pick up after yourself.
 Keep a clean desk, inbox, and mind.
 Not having so much clutter in your life will help you feel on top of your game.
 You'll be ready to tackle all your work tasks and the holidays.